 This story may not be the most objective rendering of Oktoberfest celebrations.
 I have a strong bias as I lived in Nuremberg, a city of half a million people, for nearly two years.
 Furthermore, the afternoon of my wedding day was spent celebrating among the revelry at Nuremberg’s own local Oktoberfest party.
-Suffice to say, I have many happy memories associated with Nuremberg festivals, so please forgive and indulge me if I was nostalgic.
+Suffice to say, I have many happy memories associated with Nuremberg festivals, so please forgive and indulge me if I am nostalgic.

 Sit at a half-filled Biergartentisch, order a Maß (a liter) of Helles Bier (literally: bright beer, essentially: a lager), and soon enough you’ll be seated next to strangers, arm-in-arm, enthusiastically swaying along to traditional folk music.

 Atop the Nuremberg Castle are the red and white flags of the Franconian county alternating with the blue and white flags of the Bavarian state.
 Hops and Lebkuchenherz – decorated gingerbread hearts, given to and worn by your sweetheart – adorn the ceilings of temporary and specially constructed cottages along the city’s Insel Schütt, an island in the middle of the Pegnitz River.
 The cottages house local restaurants and breweries that have convened in this centralized location.
 Horn and accordion music floats above the cobblestone streets.

 It’s all kitsch all of the time, and it’s in honor of the city of Nuremberg.
 Here, just as in Munich, women don their dirndl and men their lederhosen, and from 11am to 11pm revelers consume liters upon liters of Franconian beer with names like Schanzenbräu and Zirndorfer.